pharo-contributions/SingularizePluralize/README.md

 ## How to use it?

 The package simply extends class `String` with two messages: `asSingular` and `asPlural`.
-These are some examples of converting singular nouns to their plural forms:
+Here are some examples of converting singular nouns to their plural forms:

 ```Smalltalk
 'banana' asPlural. "bananas"